KelvinNewtype/Random-Surrealism/README.md

-Not just random shapes but allow users a bit of choice.
-Fix later Animate and center the button add resolutions to art
 # 🎨 Random Surrealism

 Random Surrealism is a art generator that transforms your screen into a dynamic playground of random shapes, vibrant colors, and surreal phrases.
 Built with just HTML, CSS, and JavaScript, this project embraces randomness and creativity to produce quirky, ever-changing visuals.